SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 </div>

 <p align="center" text-align="center">
-Early results on the mistral model, the decop auroc score was taken from the decop paper, where it was tested on the full datasets.
+Early results on the mistral model, the decop auroc score was taken from the decop paper, where it was tested on the full dataset.
 The tests for our method are on a random 500 item sample.
 </p>